lila00245/team-project-2245-swen-261-07-a-chaoscontrol/docs/DesignDoc.md

 > can discuss the more important domain entities and their relationship
 > to each other._

+The domain for this project mainly consists of managers and helpers and the operations they can perform on baskets and cupboards that contain needs.
+The cupboard is the central storage for the needs of the organization.
+In this project, the needs are food items that a food bank is in need of.
+Managers oversee the cupboard and add, remove, and update needs when necessary.
+A basket belongs to a helper to keep track of the food items they plan to buy for the food bank.
+A user has access to the cupboard so they can add the food items they wish to buy to their basket.
 ## Architecture and Design

 This application uses a REST API to keep track of all user information and needs information.
 The API uses an Angular user interface, providing both a helper and manager view.